 This seminar will some way in answering this question through reports on two doctoral research studies that have explored aspects of the current state of pre-service training courses in England.
 Sarah Steadman (King’s College London) will report on her ESRC-funded research into pre-service teachers’ learning and development across three different routes into teaching (university-led, School Centred Initial Teacher Training, and an alternative provider).
 Rachel Roberts (University of Reading) will present her study that explores the role of school-based mentors in providing support and training in the work-place, extending current understandings of the role of mentoring in beginning teacher development.

-The seminar will be chaired by Professor Christine Harrison, Associate Director (London).
+The seminar is free, refreshments will be served and it will be chaired by Professor Christine Harrison, Associate Director (London).